-On behalf of Janet Boyle of BOYLE FEINBERG, P.C. posted in Divorce Mediation on Thursday, August 11, 2016.
+On behalf of Janet Boyle of Boyle Feinberg Sharma posted in Divorce Mediation on Thursday, August 11, 2016.

 In Illinois and throughout the U.S., couples who are ending their marriage have many decisions ahead of them, and for couples with minor children, the divorce process can become more complicated.
 Legal professionals believe that having a flexible custody and visitation agreement in place, if possible, can help keep family relationships strong and reduce emotional stress as the children grow.